SyncfusionExamples/persist-the-grid-query/README.md

 ## Key Features

-- Persist grid query information such as sorting and filtering
+- Persist grid query information, such as sorting and filtering
 - Restore grid state on reload or reinitialization
 - Uses Syncfusion Grid component behavior
 - Lightweight and easy-to-understand example implementation